April 23, 2026, 09:34

 The Locarnese National Park would have been roughly the same size as the canton of Zug.
 For various reasons, mass tourism will never take hold in the region.
 The area appeals to people who enjoy hiking and respect nature and wildlife.

-In addition to boosting the region's tourism image, the National Park's directorate estimated that 250 to 300 million francs could have been generated over the next 10 years through the creation of around 200 direct and indirect jobs.
+In addition to boosting the region's tourism image, the directorate of the national park estimated that over the next 10 years, 250 to 300 million francs could have been generated through the creation of around 200 direct and indirect jobs.

 «It is good for nature and the environment, but also for the villages and valleys, because it gives them a future», said Elvio Della Giacoma, mayor of Brissago, ahead of the vote.
-The territory would be enhanced, and the rural exodus from the valleys could potentially be halted.
+The territory would be upgraded, and the exodus from the valleys could potentially be stopped.
 Once again, the hobby hunters have spoiled this for the collective.
-And this, despite the fact that a further vote on the park and its success story could have been held in 10 years' time.
+And this, despite the fact that in 10 years there could have been another vote on the park and its success story.

-The Locarnese region is distinguished by a remarkable diversity of landscapes and cultural spaces.
-Nature is shaped by a wide variety of climate zones that succeed one another over short distances.
-Between the Brissago Islands, the lowest point of the planned national park at 193 metres above sea level, and the Wandfluhhorn (Pizzo Biela) at 2,864 metres above sea level above Bosco Gurin, there are only 35 kilometres.
-Such a rich landscape and natural environment, paired with a vibrant and tradition-steeped culture, is rarely found in Switzerland, let alone within a comparatively small area.
+The Locarnese region is characterized by a remarkable diversity of landscapes and cultural spaces.
+Nature is shaped by a wide variety of climate zones that follow one another over short distances.
+Between the Brissago Islands, the lowest point of the planned national park at 193 meters above sea level, and the 2,864-meter-high Wandfluhhorn (Pizzo Biela) above Bosco Gurin, there are only 35 kilometers.
+Such a rich landscape and nature, combined with a vibrant and tradition-rich culture, is rarely found in Switzerland, let alone in a comparatively small area.
 The park would have united regional development and nature conservation under one roof.

 Italy has 24 national parks, Germany has 16.
 In Switzerland there is only one – the Swiss National Park established in 1914 in the Engadin.